rjmiller927/rjmiller927.github.io/research/mastersThesis.md

 **Masters Thesis:**

 _A Perceptual Evaluation of Short-Time Fourier Transform Window Duration and Cost Function on Non-negative Matrix Factorization Audio Source Separation_

-  * Master's Thesis as part of the M.S. in Audio Engineering at Belmont University in Nashville, TN
+In partial fullfillment of the requirements for the degree of Master of Science in Audio Engineering from Belmont University in Nashville, TN

+_Abstract:_
   * Full Paper: In Progress...

 #### MATLAB Code